The most spectacular lakes in South America that you must visit

 The trail to Laguna Esmeralda is equally stunning and will take you through a variety of landscapes.
 The beginning of the trail is at the car park in Valle de los Lobos off the Ruta 3 road, about 17km northeast of Ushuaia.
 From here you’ll follow the blue marks to the lagoon.

-Along this hike, you’ll pass through native lenga forest, squelch through muddy peat moss and amble alongside a turquoise river before reaching the lake.
+Along this hike, you’ll pass through the native lenga forest, squelch through muddy peat moss and amble alongside a turquoise river before reaching the lake.
 You may also spot beavers along the way, or at least their dams.
 Unfortunately, they’re not native to the area and have caused a lot of environmental issues… but they are still very cute!

 Be prepared to have your breath taken away as you first catch sight of this pristine lake.
 It truly is mesmerizingly beautiful.
 It’s well worth taking a picnic with you and relaxing on the lake’s shores to soak in the tranquility of this area before heading back out the same way you came.